fernando-andutta/tips-gmail/README.md

 <b>Applications</b>

-gain space in your gmail account by deleting emails with attachments, old material, emails from removed contacts and so on. find some needed information.
+To gain space in your gmail account by deleting emails with attachments, old material, emails from removed contacts and so on.
+You can also use these to find some needed information.

 <h2 align="left">1.1.
 Labels</h2>